kartik-venugopal/aural-player/README.md

 ### How it works (under the hood)

-Aural Player consists of approximately 100,000 lines of Swift code.
+Aural Player is written entirely in Swift (approximately 100,000 lines of code).
 It uses **AVFoundation's AVAudioEngine** framework for playback, effects, and visualization, and uses **FFmpeg** libraries to decode formats not native to macOS.

 <img src="https://raw.githubusercontent.com/maculateConception/aural-player/master/Documentation/Diagrams/UnderTheHood.png" alt="How it works screenshot" width="850" />